NguyenAndrew/NguyenAndrew.github.io/_posts/2020-11-16-rune-scimitars-and-solutions.md

 ---
 layout: post
-title:  "Rune Scimitars and Solutions – Strategically delivering products for your audience"
+title:  "Rune Scimitars and Solutions – Strategically delivering products to your users"
 date:   2020-11-16
 excerpt: "Advice on delivering products that will be used by your target audience."
 tag: